joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 # Example problem

 In order to demonstrate the features of the problem, we study the example of a tunnel excavation followed by emplacement of a heat-emitting canister.
 The model simulates the thermal, hydraulic and mechanical response of the system during these two phases.
 For details on such problems we refer the reader to previous work [@Wang2021].
-The modelling domain consists of a $200\; \text{m} \times 200\; \text{m}$ section through a clay rock formation with circular excavation ($r=2.5\ \text{m}$) with boundary conditions mimicing a heat-emitting canister as can be seen later in the results.
+The modelling domain consists of a $200\; \text{m} \times 200\; \text{m}$ section through a clay rock formation with circular excavatio ($r=2.5\ \text{m}$) with boundary conditions mimicing a heat-emitting canister as can be seen later in the results.

 ## 1. Excavation